jonathanventura/jonathanventura.github.io/_pages/lab.md

     /data2

+or

+    /data3

 ### Docker ###

 Everything is done through Docker on the server.

 To use Docker, you need to create a Dockerfile and store it in a sub-directory.
-For example, create a textfile at "docker/Dockerfile."
+For example, create a text file at "docker/Dockerfile."
 Here is an example Dockerfile for Tensorflow:

     FROM tensorflow/tensorflow:latest-gpu-py3
     RUN apt-get update ; apt-get install vim git wget -y